Pay-as-you-go car insurance

 Based on a fully comprehensive policy, here is what is and isn't covered with pay-as-you-go car insurance:

-Motor legal protection, which pays out for legal costs you may face related to a claim
+Legal costs: Fully comprehensive cover often includes motor legal protection, which pays out for legal costs you may face related to a claim

-Mileage beyond agreed limits may not be covered or your premium may be adjusted if you exceed the thresholds set by your insurer
+Mileage beyond agreed limits: May not be covered or your premium may be adjusted if you exceed the thresholds set by your insurer

 Add-ons will cover you for scenarios and costs that are not typically included in car insurance policies.